IanOxborrow/Sensible/README.md

 ## Statement of Work

-You can find information about our project background, project objectives, stakeholders and work breakdown in our statement of work here: [Statement of Work](https://gitlab.cecs.anu.edu.au/u6668026/sensible-techlauncher/-/tree/master/Background%20Documentation/Statements%20of%20Work)
+You can find information about our project background, project objectives, stakeholders and work breakdown in our most recent statement of work here: [Statement of Work](https://gitlab.cecs.anu.edu.au/u6668026/sensible-techlauncher/-/tree/master/Background%20Documentation/Statements%20of%20Work)

+If you would like to view previous revisions of our Statement of Work they can be found here: [SOWs](https://gitlab.cecs.anu.edu.au/u6668026/sensible-techlauncher/-/tree/master/Background%20Documentation/Statements%20of%20Work)

 ## Decision Making and reflection